 Precision– a long-term goal.
 Routine in the techniques creates precision, which leads to greater awareness and control

-Flow– performed evenly, continuous flowing movement
+Flow– performed evenly with continuous flowing movement

 Integrated Isolation– routine allows one to recognise incorrect patterns of movement, isolate them and correct them